wangyi-fudan/wyhash/manuscript.md

 Numberous hash functions have been designed in last decades.
 [SMHasher](https://github.com/rurban/smhasher/) is a hub to collect and evaluate more than 100 hash functions.
 We name a few excellent hash function: t1ha2_atonce (known for speed), xxHash64 (known for popularity), SipHash (known for security).
 Also numberous PRNGs have been designed in last decades. [testingRNG](https://github.com/lemire/testingRNG) is a collection and benchmark of some modern PRNGs.
 We name a few excellent PRNGs: splitmix64 ( popular in Java), [PCG](http://www.pcg-random.org/), [xoshiro256**](http://xoshiro.di.unimi.it/), lehmer64 (simple and fast).

 Despite the richness of hash function and PRNGs, we are still on the way to our ultimate aesthetic goals: fastest and simplest under the premise of soildity and portability.
-Security is also a secondary goal as 64-bit hash function and PRNGs are fundamentally weak against brute force attacks.
+Security is a secondary goal as 64-bit hash function and PRNGs are fundamentally weak against brute force attacks.

-With the above goals in mind and heart, we feel lucky to discover/invent a new hash function named as wyhash and a new PRNG named as wyrand. wyhash and wyrand are solid, portable, fast and simple but not
+With the above goals in mind and heart, we feel lucky to discover/invent a new hash function named as wyhash and a new PRNG named as wyrand. wyhash and wyrand are solid, portable, fastest and simplest.
+They are not designed to be cryptographically secure but still have a little security considerations without sacrifying speeed and simplisity.

 ----------------------------------------